phi1ny3/CSE-212/Wk 11/Queues.md

     def __str__(self):
         return "%-16s: %d" % (self.name, self.score)
 ```
-How would the queue look like if you were to add Tiger Woods, Phil Mickelson, and Hal Sutton?
+How would the queue look like if you were to add Kawhi Leonard, Damian Lillard, and Ethan Thompson?
 How would you manipulate a queue to prioritize position in queue by score?

 Here is the [Solution](Sol1.py)